openlibhums/memory-alpha/content/pages/support/review/triple-anonymous-peer-review.md

 Once a file has been fully anonymised, the journal editor can assign it to a section editor.
 The section editor can now manage the peer review process as they normally would.

-On Janeway, where a section editor would usually see the author’s personal details (name, email, or institution), those fields will now show as ‘[Anonymised data]’ for the duration of the review process.
-After the full process is completed, these fields will return to showing an author’s personal details.
+On Janeway, where a section editor would usually see the author's personal details (name, email, or institution), those fields will now show as '[Anonymised data]' for the duration of the review process.
+After the full process is completed, these fields will return to showing an author's personal details.

 ## Areas with anonymisation